resbaz/lessons/cloud-intro.md

 * If you need a Linux machine to run a some software a colleague sent you, but your personal computer runs Windows, you can simply apply for access to a Linux machine on the cloud.
 * If Matlab or Python keeps crashing because the data array you're trying to analyse exceeds the 4GB of RAM on your laptop, apply for a computer in the cloud with 16GB of RAM.

-In other words, the cloud is a great way to get access to a computer (or 3 or 30) to play around with, without having to go to the effort and expense of actually buying one.
+In other words, the cloud is a great way to access a computer (or 3 or 30) to play around with, without having to go to the effort and expense of actually buying one.

-If you're going to be doing a lot of remote computing as part of your research (supercomputing or cloud), Software Carpentry also has a couple of useful lessons:
+If you're going to be doing a lot of remote computing as part of your research (on a supercomputer or in the cloud), Software Carpentry also has a couple of useful lessons:
 * [Working remotely](http://www.software-carpentry.org/v5/novice/extras/06-ssh.html)
 * [SSH keys](http://www.software-carpentry.org/v5/novice/git/05-sshkeys.html)